ericawills/Snake-Game/README.md

 # Snake Game
 > Basic arcade-style Snake using Python 3 and Pygame.

-Learn how to create the infamous Snake Game step by step using the framework library of Pycharm.
+Learn how to create and MODIFY the infamous Snake Game step by step using the framework library of Pycharm.

 <img src="https://media.giphy.com/media/4JmTg4bTuofUQ/source.gif">